 - When traveling downhill, reduce your speed before the hill, use a low gear and try as best you can to avoid using your brakes

 - If you have to use your breaks then apply them gently.

 - If your car has an automatic transmission, in snowy conditions it’s best to select “2,” which limits the gear changes and makes you less reliant on your brakes.
 Some of the newer cars have a “Winter” mode which locks out the first gear to reduce the risk of wheel spin.

 - If you do indeed get stuck, straighten the steering and clear the snow from the wheels.
-Using a rug or cardboard in front of the driving wheels to give the tires some grip, will help your car get into motion.
+An old item from a rug cleaning Seattle service or cardboard in front of the driving wheels to give the tires some grip, will help your car get into motion.

 Contact An Experienced Car Accident Lawyer